-Spiritual Direction certification through Mercy Center, Burlingame, CA, 1996.
-Welcomes women and men of all faiths who seek to discover and/or explore specific aspects of their spirituality.
-Am particularly experienced in and available for those in professional church ministry as well as for discernment, grief, and forgiveness.
+I received Spiritual Direction certification through Mercy Center, Burlingame, CA, in 1996.
+I welcome women and men of all faiths who seek to discover and/or explore specific aspects of their spirituality.
+I am particularly experienced in, and available for, those in professional church ministry as well as for discernment, grief, and forgiveness.
 As a retreat facilitator in Africa, Asia, and Australia for 11 years, I have a passion for journeying with others in exploring a global spirituality.
-Years’ experience in group spiritual direction and willing to explore the formation of such groups if requested to do so.
+I have years of experience in group spiritual direction and I am willing to explore the formation of such groups if requested to do so.
 Available weekdays, weekends, and some evenings.

-I have been a spiritual director since 2005 and have a love for the "Celtic Spirit" which celebrates God in the rhythms and blessings of nature, in community and sacred place among other things.
+I have been a spiritual director since 2005 and have a love for the "Celtic Spirit" which celebrates God in the rhythms and blessings of nature, in community and sacred places.
 I believe it is a privilege and blessing to companion others on the spiritual journey.
 Spiritual direction is a gift that allows us to name the constant presence of God in our lives and I am continually humbled by the way grace leads us and holds us.
-I have worked as a lay minister in the Catholic Church for over 40 years, received a Master of Arts in Theology from the University of Dayton and a certificate in Spiritual Direction from the Arizona Ecumenical Institute for Spiritual Directors.
+I have worked as a lay minister in the Catholic Church for over 40 years, received a Master of Arts in Theology from the University of Dayton, and a certificate in Spiritual Direction from the Arizona Ecumenical Institute for Spiritual Directors.
+I coordinate the Spiritual Direction Ministry at the Franciscan Renewal Center.
 Cathy is available by appointment.

 Mauro Pando, MC

 Mauro’s training and faith journey have taken him on a path of interfaith spirituality.
-He is more comfortable with the term “companioning” than direction and I co-facilitate the Grief and Loss Retreat.
+He is more comfortable with the term “companioning” than direction, and he co-facilitates the Grief and Loss Retreat.
 He is a Roman Catholic and is involved in the Faith in Action Ministry at the Casa.
 Available weekday mornings at the Casa.

 Rene Perreault, Jr. SFO

 Rene is a certified spiritual director and a member of Spiritual Directors International, ministering for 17 years.
-Received his education in Spiritual Direction in the graduate school of theology at Sacred Heart University, and is retired from Rhode Island College, member of their professional staff for 35 years.
-Roman Catholic by choice as an SD is nondenominational.
-He practices this Ministry of Presence with men and women of all different backgrounds, some in recovery, members of Religious communities professed and those in formation, ordained priest and folks who identify as LGBT.
-Developed SD work for folks living with AIDS while at the Miriam Hospital in Providence.
-Before moving to AZ seven years ago he ministered with the Franciscans in Boston in the SD Center and with the men in formation for the Holy Name Provence.
-Rene is available any day of the week or evening as is needed and will meet at the FRC or where it is most convenient for the person.
+He received his education in Spiritual Direction in the graduate school of theology at Sacred Heart University, and is retired from Rhode Island College, member of their professional staff for 35 years.
+Roman Catholic by choice as a Spiritual Director is nondenominational.
+He practices this Ministry of Presence with men and women of all different backgrounds, some in recovery, members of Religious communities, clergy and folks who identify as LGBT.
+Rene developed Spiritual Direction for folks living with AIDS while at the Miriam Hospital in Providence, R.I.
+Before moving to AZ seven years ago he ministered with the Franciscans in Boston in the Spiritual Direction Center and with the men in formation for the local Franciscan Provence.
+Rene is available any day of the week or evening as needed and will meet via Zoom or at the FRC or where it is most convenient for the person.